stephanschorer/steamonlinetimetracker/README.md

 ❗Note you will need to run each bat files at least once with admin privileges.
 ❗Keep in mind you will need to adjust the files to your local environment

-You will need to adjust the following variables
+You will need to adjust the following variables inside the *runASF.bat* file
 - pcname
 - username
 - task names (if you dont use SteamIdler, SteamIdlerExit)